MXD-K1/py-stardew_valley/README.md

 ## License
 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute the code, provided proper attribution is given.
 For more information see the included [license](LICENSE).

+## Contact
+For any questions, issues, or feedback, don't hesitate to open an issue on GitHub or email me at hmdoonwork71@gmail.com.